w3c/did-wg/index.md

 anyway (outside of the WG) to some degree that is elaborated upon in the question about
 [practical interoperability](#was-practical-interoperability-achieved).

+### Did the DID Core specification get wide review?

+Yes, more than many W3C specifications that have been published as global standards.
+Here are the communities outside of the DID Working Group that reviewed the DID specification, many of which sent representatives to participate in the work over the years before and during the Working Group's lifetime:

+* W3C Technical Architecture Working Group ([review](https://github.com/w3ctag/design-reviews/issues/556#issuecomment-763900128))
+* W3C Security and Privacy Interest Group ([review](https://lists.w3.org/Archives/Public/public-privacy/2021JanMar/0021.html))
+* W3C Accessibility Working Group ([review](https://github.com/w3c/did-core/issues/105#issuecomment-655616261))
+* W3C Internationalization Working Group ([review](https://github.com/w3c/did-core/issues/104#issuecomment-649187234))
+* W3C Credentials Community Group (CCG) (sent participants who became a core part of the DID WG)
+* Decentralized Identity Foundation (DIF) (sent participants who became a core part of the DID WG)
+* Hyperledger Indy and Aries (sent participants who became a core part of the DID WG)
+* Rebooting the Web of Trust Community (sent participants who became a core part of the DID WG)
+* 42 DID Method implementers provided implementations to the test suite (most from outside of the DID WG)

 ### Was practical interoperability achieved?